Billy Van: Biography

 Van was a regular performer on The Ray Stevens Show, The Ken Berry "Wow" Show, The Sonny & Cher Comedy Hour, The Bobby Vinton Show, and the Hudson Brothers Razzle Dazzle Show, most of which were co-produced by Chris Bearde, who had been a writer-performer on Nightcap.
 In 1982, he co-hosted TVOntario's Bits and Bytes, a show devoted to the usage of early (mostly 8-bit) personal computers, a role returned to 1991 in Bits and Bytes 2.
 Van narrated the animated program Eureka!, which taught children about physics and chemistry.
 Van also appeared occasionally in the Canadian TV show Bizarre, hosted by John Byner.

 He had a triple heart bypass in 1998.

 Van supported the Canadian Comedy Awards with promotional appearances from the awards' inception in 2000.

 He was diagnosed in December 2001 with esophageal cancer, of which he died at age 68 on 8 January 2003 at Toronto's Sunnybrook Hospital.
 He was survived by his wife Susan and two daughters, Tracy and Robin, from previous marriages.

 One of Van's brothers, Jack Van Evera, also became an actor and appeared on many Canadian television series such as The Forest Rangers and Adventures in Rainbow Country.

 Billy Van wrote his autobiography "Second Banana," in 1997, which was published online on 11 August 2018.
 It is an entertaining, humorous and informative journey of his career.
-Second Banana is also an historical look at life in Toronto in the 40's and 50's and the infancy of Canadian television; a behind-the-scenes insight from a performer's perspective and reveals the often not-so-glamorous side of being an entertainer.
+Second Banana is also an historical look at life in Toronto in the 1940s and 1950s and the infancy of Canadian television; a behind-the-scenes insight from a performer's perspective and reveals the often not-so-glamorous side of being an entertainer.